Welcome to the Roton Quantum Model - a rotational resonance framework

 Alpha-Particle read↗

-The atom core has to allow a full symmetric rotation of two orbital electrons also allowing co-axial rotation of Electron pairs.
-This needs a linear Electron-Proton-Proton-Electron coupling.
+The atom core has to allow a full symmetric rotation of two orbital electrons.
+Paired electrons need a co-axial rotation around a central nucleus.
+This needs a linear Electron-“Proton”-“Proton”-Electron coupling.
 Each electron couples individually to its own proton.
-So the linear Proton-Proton object needs to be able to freely rotate in all spatial directions.
+So the linear Proton-Proton object in the atom core needs to be able to freely rotate virtually in all spatial directions.
 A symmetric compound is needed to fulfills this task.
+A compound, which hosts 2 “charged” particles which can entangle with 2 orbital electrons.

-Why shall huge proton have the exact same charge as a point-like electron?
+Why shall a huge proton have the exact same charge as a point-like electron?
 Well, now you know: it does not.
-Protons, Nucleons and Alpha-Particles are only heavy containers which keep electrons/positrons in place so they can entangle with the free rotating electrons.
+Protons, Nucleons and Alpha-Particles are only heavy containers which keep electrons/positrons in place so they can entangle with the free rotating electrons in the orbitals.
+A container which holds charges in place via energy density repulsion still allowing them to rotate within the Alpha-Particles shell.

-We proudly present an illustration of an Olavian version of the Alpha-Particle.
+We proudly present an (outdated but nice) illustration of an Olavian version of the Alpha-Particle.
 We choose a symmetric constellation of 4 Nuclei with 4 Sonons (3 Quarks) and 2 Pole-Caps conveying the charge itself.
-The so called Alpha Particle is a special combination of 2 electrons/positrons confined in a cache built of 4 Protons/Neutrons or 12 quarks (equal to 18 Inter-Resonant Sonsons).
-This $\alpha$ particle is the basic building block of the atom nucleus.
+The so called Alpha Particle is a special combination of 2 electrons or positrons (if you prefer) confined in a cage built of the Quons (quarks) from 2 Protons and 2 Neutrons (equal to 18-20 Inter-Resonant quons).
+This $\alpha$ particle is the predominant basic building block of atom nuclei.

 Isotope Challenge read↗